 In conjunction with their mentor, each student will be expected to prepare and provide a 10-minute PowerPoint oral presentation of their research project.

-Participation in the program requires a commitment to the full 5- or 7.5-week summer experience.
+Participation in the program requires a commitment to a full-time summer experience.
 In addition, all students should be present and on time for every scheduled workday.

 Questions about the internship program?